-Market Boundaries (B^m)
+1.1 Market Boundaries (B^m)

 Defining the market is a difficult task in many settings when physical distance is a relevant characteristic.
 It is generally not easy to find a boundary where one market ends and one begins in broad urban areas.
-Papers that study retail markets typically have used political or administrative boundaries to define markets such as cities or counties.
-In important example is Davis (2006).
+Papers that study retail markets typically have used political or administrative boundaries to define markets. such as cities or counties.
+An important example is Davis (2006).
 In some cases, such as small isolated communities, this works well but in large urban areas consumers close to the border of a political unit might also be close to firms in the next one.
 Therefore, it is possible for consumers to choose to cross market lines to buy from firms in neighboring "markets" in these cases.
-In this application, we take advantage of the relatively sparse distribution of the population in Chile where communities tend to be far from each other.
+In this application, I take advantage of the relatively sparse distribution of the population in Chile, where communities tend to be far from each other.
 This creates a natural definition of a market based on the idea that consumers in one city will not travel very far across rural areas to go to school in another city but may well travel within the same urban area.

-There are however many cases when urban areas are in close proximity and where exactly one market ends and one begins becomes less obvious.
-We tackle this problem by defining a criteria and a procedure that will generate the markets.
-In practice, we use the Chilean census map data from 2012 of all urban areas in the country to define a starting point.
-These consist of 499 polygons, which can vary in size from $0.12 \ km^2$ to $121 \ km^2$ (average: $7.7 \ km^2$).
-We join all urban areas that are two kilometers apart or less at their closest distance.
+There are, however, many cases when urban areas are in close proximity and where one market ends and one begins becomes less obvious.
+I tackle this problem by defining ex ante a criteria and a procedure that will generate the markets.
+In practice, I use the Chilean census map data from 2012 of all urban areas to define a starting point.
+These consist of 499 polygons, which can vary in size from 0.12 km^2 to 121 km^2 (average: 7.7 km^2).
+I join all urban areas that are at most two kilometers apart at their closest distance.
 The union of all connected urban areas is defined as one market under the assumption that students could feasibly travel within this set of urban areas due to their proximity.
-We then calculate a buffer of one kilometer around the exterior of the market to include some semi urban areas that may be locations favored by schools given lower prices and that are still accessible by families near the edge of the market.
+I then add a buffer of one kilometer around the exterior of the joined polygons to include some semi urban areas that may be locations favored by schools given lower prices and that are still accessible by families near the edge of the urban boundary.